 This 50 hour course prepares participants to work in home health care or residential settings.
 Personal care, communication skills, observing, reporting and documentation, how to provide care safely and deal with emergencies, consumer rights, aging and illness are among the topics taught.
 State certification is awarded upon successful completion of skill components and written exam.
 Excursions to local facilities included.
 Contact the AE program for an application.

-Master Plumber demonstrates how plumbing works in a home, discusses preventative maintenance and shows you how to tackle common problems and make simple repairs.
+Join Master Plumber Mike Kee as he demonstrates how plumbing works in a home, discusses preventative maintenance and shows you how to tackle common problems and make simple repairs.
 He will show you how to install or repair faucets, repair a toilet, clear drain clogs, sweat a pipe, determine what type of piping and fittings to use for specific projects, and when to call a professional.
-The class will also cover student questions and topics.
+This live class will also cover student questions and topics.

 Determining which Medicare plan you need can feel like a maze of uncertainty.
 In this Zoomed presentation by Catherine Slye you will be provided information regarding Medicare, Medicare prescription drug coverage, Medicare Advantage plans, Medicare Supplemental plans, and tips on how to save money, avoid paying penalties and how to navigate through the process with more confidence.
 Before the class you'll receive the supporting information to follow along (and for your future reference).
 Tune into the presentation from the comfort of your home, while still seeing and interacting with the instructor.
 Be sure to call MCST (596-7752 ext3) to enroll.
 Spectrum Generations is a non-profit organization; donations are always appreciated.